Anthony Housefather: In Parliament

+Housefather, as the lone dissident in the Liberal Party, voted against Bill C-13, introduced by his own party, which was aimed at "moderniz[ing] the Official Languages Act," according to the National Post.
+Citing concerns about English-speakers in Quebec, Housefather was the sole MP to vote 'No' to the bill, in a 301-to-1 vote.

 In the riding

 In February 2016, Housefather relayed the support of the constituents in his riding for the Cavendish Boulevard extension between Côte St. Luc and St. Laurent in the House of Commons.
 In May 2016, Quebec Liberals adopted a resolution calling for the Cavendish extension to be realized.

 In April 2016, Housefather and Minister of Families, Children and Social Development Jean-Yves Duclos announced the federal government would provide $390,913 over a period of three years for a new drop-in centre, which provides relief for caregivers of seniors, at the Côte St. Luc Aquatic and Community Centre as part of the New Horizons for Seniors Program.
 In total $1.1 million was received for senior programs assisting caregivers in the riding.

 In May, Housefather announced that over 270 summer jobs had been created for students in the riding, with more than double the number of jobs created than in 2015.

 In the election campaign, Housefather had promised to hold quarterly town hall meetings in the riding to give constituents a report on what is happening in Ottawa and in the riding and to take questions as he did as Mayor.
 The first town hall meeting was held in Hampstead in January and the second was held in the Town of Mount Royal in April.
 The meetings are called Anthony's Assemblies.